Want to grow an easy crop that will impress your friends? Grow garlic!

 The time to plant garlic in Colorado is now!

 Work some compost into the bed before you plant.
-Garlic likes a rich, loose soil with excellent drainage.
+Garlic likes a rich, loose soil.
+Excellent drainage is a must!
 I grow my garlic in raised beds to help overcome the challenges of Colorado’s clay soil.
-I till a few inches of compost into the beds every season.
-Good soil is always a work in progress.
-Your garlic beds will also benefit if you lightly rake in a high quality bulb fertilizer just before you plant.
+I till a few inches of compost into the beds every season, since good soil is always a work in progress.
+Lightly rake in a high quality bulb fertilizer just before you plant.

 Remember how I said choosing the variety was the toughest part?